sebastian-konicz/WRM/README.md

 2. on weekends people use the bicycle more for tourism.
 The above conclusions are confirmed in the next chart, which shows the use of bicycles on business days and on non-working days (weekends and holidays)

-Of course, the above conclusions on how to use bicycles should also be confronted with the routes that people choose (this will be the subject of the analysis in the next chapter - [Bike statnions analysis] (# stations)).
+Of course, the above conclusions on how to use bicycles should also be confronted with the routes that people choose (this will be the subject of the analysis in the next chapter - [Bike stations analysis](# stations)).

 The last graph shows the use of bicycles at specific times of the day, broken down by month.
 Local peaks can still be clearly seen in the hours when people move from and to work.
 Nevertheless, it can also be seen how with the following autumn months (September, October, November) these charts are gradually flattening.
-Most likely, weather conditions have a big impact on this. (this will be the subject of the analysis in the next chapter - [Weather conditions usage patterns (#weather)).
+Most likely, weather conditions have a big impact on this. (this will be the subject of the analysis in the next chapter - [Weather conditions usage patterns](# weather)).

 ![hourAggPlot](images/plots/hourAggPlot.png)
 [Interactive plot](https://nbviewer.jupyter.org/github/sebastian-konicz/WRM/blob/master/notebooks/reports/RidingPatternsPlots.ipynb#hourAggPlot)